Welcome, We are back with a new story that will interest and motivate you to think out of the box when it comes to the question of What After BDS.

 No two dental graduates think alike.
-Each has their own passions and goals.
+Each have their own passions and goals.

 So before deciding on any career jump away from dentistry plan everything precisely.
 Ask yourself questions:

-Are you really in need of changing the profession?
+Are you really in need of changing your profession?

 Do you have that dedication and interest to go into the new career?